-Pedro Alvarez Cabral discovered Brazil in 1500.
+Pedro Alvares Cabral discovered Brazil in 1500.
 Brazil was claimed by Portugal, and it is the only South American country where Portuguese is the principal language.

 Portugal celebrates Portugal Day.
 The country’s national and beloved poet, Luis Vas de Camoes, died on this day in 1580.
 According to the CIAWorld Factbook, Portugal is about the size of Indiana.
 Surrounded by ocean on two sides and Spain on the other two sides, Portugal has a maritime climate.
 Almost eleven million citizens live there, and the majority live in cities.
 The country exports agricultural products, wine, and food products.
 Lisbon is the capital.
 Children could learn more at: Portugal.

 Mozambique celebrates Independence Day.
 It became independent from Portugal in 1975.
 Located on the east coast of Africa, it is almost double the size of California.
 Natural resources include titanium, coal, and natural gas.
 About 25 million people live there.
 Maputo is the capital.
 Children could learn more at: Mozambique.

 Sao Tome and Principe celebrate Independence Day.
 They gained their freedom from Portugal in 1975.
 The area of this cluster of islands is about five times area of Washington, DC.
 Located off the coast of western Africa, this country experiences a tropical climate.
 Natural resources include fish and hydropower.
 Almost 200,000 people live there.
 The capital is Sao Tome.
 Children could learn more at: Sao Tome and Principe.